Helena Ricketts is a blogger, freelance writer, artist, gardener, and an animal companion owner.

 How to Successfully Raise Cornish Cross Chickens

-- Day Old- As soon as the chicks are home, make sure they go directly into a set up brooder box with a heat source, usually a heat lamp.
-They will need to be kept at a 90 degree temperature for the first week.
+- Day Old- As soon as the chicks are home, make sure they go directly into a set-up brooder box with a heat source, usually a heat lamp.
+They will need to be kept at a 90-degree temperature for the first week.
 Be sure to leave a cooler area in the brooder box in case one or more of the chicks needs a lower temperature for comfort.
 Place their food and water at opposite ends of the brooder, preferably water at the cooler end.
 You want to encourage the chickens to walk around.
 They will become lazy slobs if you don't!

 - Week Old- You will want to keep an extra eye on their food intake.
 I occasionally pick one of the birds up daily at this point to check and see how full their crop is.
 One of the dangers of Cornish Cross chickens is that they will literally eat themselves to death.
 From here on out, do not leave feed in with them all the time.
 I give mine 15 minutes of feed time four times a day.
 That is plenty because they eat so fast.
 Always allow them access to plenty of fresh water.
 These chickens drink a lot of water!

 - Six Weeks- If this is your first time raising these birds, you will be astonished at their growth rate by now.
 They grow extremely fast.
 At six weeks they will literally look like adult chickens.
 The roosters will have started to develop waddles and their combs and waddles will be red.
 They will be active including running and making noise.
-You should also notice curiosity with almost everything they encounter.
+You should also notice curiosity in almost everything they encounter.
 At this stage, you will want to consider adding corn to their feed for the last few weeks of life to help fatten them up to make the meat taste just that much better.

 - Eight Weeks- It is possible to get a dressed weight of a little over four pounds for the roosters at eight weeks.
 You will notice a bit of a slow down in how energetic and playful they are at this time.
-They become more content to lay in the grass in a shady area around the water source with short intervals of getting up to eat grass, bugs and anything else they can find.
+They become more content to lay in the grass in a shady area around the water source with short intervals of getting up to eat grass, bugs, and anything else they can find.
 The roosters are usually ready for processing at eight weeks of age.

 - Ten Weeks- Hens are generally ready for processing by ten weeks of age.
 At this point, the hens should dress out at a little over four pounds each.